 What Additional Features Might You Want to Include in Your Faucet?

 Aside from style and finish, you should look for bathroom faucet with a ceramic valve.
 While most valves last for several years before they leak, a ceramic valve is more reliable and durable.
 It’s an innovative plumbing product feature that typically doesn’t add much to the price of a faucet.

 What is the Best Flow Rate for a Bathroom Faucet?

 Water flow rate is not a determining factor for bathroom faucets.
 In fact, water efficiency should be valued more than flow rate.
 Unlike kitchen faucets, which need some water pressure to blast food off plates, bathroom faucets should have a flow rate under 1.5 gallons per minute.
 Look for a water efficiency around 1.0 gpm.

 Get with the Flow!
 Speak with an Expert

 Choosing the right bathroom faucet can feel daunting, especially if you’re unsure about the style you want.
 Fortunately, you can narrow down the search by determining whether your sink is made for a widespread, centerset, single-hole faucet, or vessel faucet.

-If you’re not sure about what type of bathroom faucet is right for your bathroom or you’re not sure if the faucet you’ve picked out fits your bathroom’s style, talk to our expert designers for free at 855.483.2629 or email us at firstname.lastname@example.org.
+If you’re not sure about what type of bathroom faucet is right for your bathroom or you’re not sure if the faucet you’ve picked out fits your bathroom’s style, get a free consultation with our expert designers at 855.483.2629 or email us at email@example.com.
 We want to hear from you!